 You may need to adjust your work or home activities while you recover.
 Talk with your health care provider about what you need to change.

 Treatments for carpal tunnel syndrome available in South Jersey at Cooper include:

 Departments Specializing in Carpal Tunnel Syndrome Treatment

-Departments at Cooper where Carpal Tunnel Syndrome is treated include:
+Departments at Cooper that treat Carpal Tunnel Syndrome include: